 Peter’s first novel, ‘Blind Bitter Happiness’, was published by Harper Collins.
 He is chipping away at his second (very different) book.
-His passion has long been travel writing, and his stories turn up regularly in the NZ Herald and Herald on Sunday, and other publications.
+He has had several TV series optioned, is writing several screenplays, and is currently developing a TV show, JUNE.
+His stories turn up regularly in the NZ Herald and Herald on Sunday, and other publications.
 He is an occasional freelance writer for various publications on other topics – everything from infant mental health to acting.

 Travel has its fair share of inconvenience, adventure, comedy and just plain tedium.
 Occasionally it’s a paid junket, with all the temptations that come with that (a writer’s version of Stockholm syndrome).
 I work to keep it real and write about the whole experience, not just all the yummy bits, with some degree (I hope) of humour and intelligence, and a modicum of integrity.
 As well as writing I travel with a 60D Canon EOS Camera and lens kit.
 Most of the time my wife, Art Director Nicola Feeney, travels with me, and when she does she gets behind the camera.
 This explains (1) why the photos are good and (2) why she never features in any of them.